PrimeTimeTran/rn-Zalo/README.md

 ### Accomplishments 🥇🏆💯

-- [X] User can see tabs at the bottom of the screen.
+- [x] User can see tabs at the bottom of the screen.
-- [X] User can press a tab to navigate to a unique screen.
+- [x] User can press a tab to navigate to a unique screen.
-- [X] User can see tabs which corresponds to the tabs of Zalo.
+- [x] User can see tabs which corresponds to the tabs of Zalo.
-- [X] User can see a `Messsages` screen which has many messages.
+- [x] User can see a `Messsages` screen which has many messages.
-- [X] User can press on an individual message to navigate to a `Conversation` screen.
+- [x] User can press on an individual message to navigate to a `Conversation` screen.
-- [X] User can see information about the user whose message they pressed on arriving at the `Conversation` screen.
+- [x] User can see information about the user whose message they pressed on arriving at the `Conversation` screen.
-- [X] User can see an icon on the `Messages` screen which when pressed, opens a `Drawer`.
+- [x] User can see an icon on the `Messages` screen which when pressed, opens a `Drawer`.
-- [X] User can see additional navigation items when they **open** the `Drawer`.
+- [x] User can see additional navigation items when they **open** the `Drawer`.

 ### Rockets 🚀

+- [ ] User can press on a a users profile image inside of the `Messages` screen to be directed to a profile screen.
+- [ ] User can press a link within their drawer to go to a `Settings` screen.